fathimaqhibtiyakhader/JAVA-PROJ/README.md

  https://github.com/fathimaqhibtiyakhader/JAVA-PROJ

 ## Contact details:
-For feedback, suggestions, or collaboration reach me out at :
+For feedback, suggestions, or collaboration reach me out at:

 **Email**:qhibtitya@gmail.com

 If you find this project useful, consider starring the repository!